 State of New Jersey Department of Law & Public Safety, Office of the Attorney General.
 “NJ Cares.”
 Accessed September 21, 2020.

-New Jersey Department of Health.
+Office of the Chief State Medical Examiner.
 “Confirmed Drug-Related Deaths in New Jersey.”
-Accessed September 21, 2020.
+Accessed October 7, 2022.

 Indian Health Service.
 “Warning Signs of Substance and Alcohol Use Disorder.”
 Accessed September 20, 2020.

 Gryczynski, Jan; Schwartz, Robert P; Mitchell, Shannon D; et al. “Hair Drug Testing Results and Self-repor[…]isk Illicit Drug Use.”
 Drug and Alcohol Dependence, May 17, 2014.
 Accessed September 21, 2020.

 ARUP Laboratories.
 “Drug Plasma Half-Life and Urine Detection Window.”
 January 2019.
 Accessed September 21, 2020.